HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

 ## GitHub version control <a name="github-version-control"></a>
 The application files can be found on the [GitHub repository](https://github.com/maya-a-iuga/Web-App-DevOps-Project).
 The repository was forked, and then cloned to a local repository.
 The repository was branched to add features and pushed back to the remote repository and merged to main.
 Main was subsequently pulled, and branched again, as features and files were added.
-At one point, it was decided to remove a new feature To do this, the main was pulled and branched again.
+At one point, it was decided to remove a new feature.
+To do this, the main was pulled and branched again.
 The new branch was rolled back, pushed to the remote repository and remerged into main.
 Through this regiem of continuous incremental updates, a working copy of the code was maintained at all times, and merge conflicts were avoided.

 ### Key Commands